syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-In the follwing screenshot IsClosed column value has been changed based on the condition.
+In the following screenshot IsClosed column value has been changed based on the condition.

 ![](SfDataGrid_images/PDF/Landscape.png)